 This iconic shopping lane stretches for over a mile, where you can stroll past the likes of Louis Vuitton, Prada and Hermes.
 Even if you’re not looking to buy, it’s fun to have a browse and enjoy the many incredible street performers who fill Stroget with music.
 There’s even a Guinness Museum along the way, so why not pop in and enjoy a tour?

-While you’re in the walking spirit, visit the incredible art street of Rørholmsgade where you can admire jewelry, watercolors, textiles and one-of-a-kind artworks in this lane filled with independent galleries!
+While you’re in the walking spirit, visit the incredible art street of Rørholmsgade where you can admire jewellery, watercolours, textiles and one-of-a-kind artworks in this lane filled with independent galleries!

 - Located next to Copenhagen Bispebjerg Railway Station